Why Resentment Lasts—and How to Defeat It

 Resentment could linger for the rest of your life unless you confront it.

-Yet, the psychologist’s kind of resentment all too often is not a polite guest.
+If we could keep the philosopher’s resentment and banish the other, that course of action might be best.
+Yet it's not so easy, especially because the psychologist’s kind of resentment all too often is not a polite guest.
 It seems to never know when to leave.
-In fact, if left unchecked it can take over the psychological house within you.
+In fact, if left unchecked, it can take over the psychological house within you.
 Why is this?
 Consider three reasons.

 Second, once we realize that our short-term euphoria is turning against us, we just don’t know how to get the resentment to leave.
 How do I turn off the resentment?
 What path do I take to have some inner quiet?
-Taking up jogging might do it......but once you have recovered your energy from the run, the anger returns.
+Taking up jogging might do it—but sometimes, once you have recovered your energy from the run, the anger returns.
 How about relaxation training?
-Same issue: once the muscle relaxation is over, there is the resentment with its perverse smile looking back at you.
+Same issue: Once the muscle relaxation is over, there is resentment, with its perverse smile, looking back at you.
 “I just don’t know how to rid myself of the resentment!” is a cry I hear too often.

 Third, and this is the most sinister of all, resentment can become a part of your identity, a part of who you are as a person.
-You move from showing resentful behavior to being a resentful person and there is a large difference between the two.
-Once you start saying that you are a particular kind of person, it sometimes is threatening to change the identity.
-So often people will live with an identity---a sense of self, a sense of who one is---that is compromising for them because they are afraid of change.
-The familiar is better than the alternative even if the familiar includes pain and unnecessary suffering.
+At this point, you move from showing resentful behavior to being a resentful person—and there is a large difference between the two.
+Once you start feeling like a particular kind of person, it can change your identity.
+So often people will live with an identity—a sense of self, a sense of who one is—that is compromising for them because they are afraid of change.
+The familiar is better than the alternative—even if the familiar includes pain and unnecessary suffering.

 - Commit to doing no harm to the one who is harming you.
 This allows for a new kind of inner strength to develop.

-- Stand in the pain so that you do not pass that pain to innocent others.
+- Stand in the pain so that you do not pass it to innocent others.
 This, too, can strengthen you.

-- Science has shown on many occasions that there is a resentment-buster in the name of forgiveness (Enright, 2012).
+- Science has identified a powerful resentment-buster: forgiveness.
 To forgive is a way of offering goodness to the one who gave you the unwanted present of resentment.
-Rather than the strength of the clinched fist and jaw, the strength from forgiveness shows that you can soften your heart toward the one who infected your heart.
+Rather than the strength of the clinched fist and jaw, the strength from forgiveness shows that you can soften your heart toward the one who infected yours.
 This can bring you inner relief.

 Enright, R.D.
 (2012).
 The forgiving life.
 Washington, D.C.: APA Books.